What We Will Learn?

 While creating cube using SQL server data tools or Business intelligence development studio, we came across many tabs in the designer window.

 Let’s understand each one of the tabs in short.

 - Shows the current structure of the cube.
 Shows the available dimensions, Facts and relationships between them.

 - It lets us include new dimensions which are not part of the cube right now.

 - It lets us include new measures which are not part of the cube right now.

 2. Dimension Usage

-After we include new dimension or measure into the cube it’s very important to connect dimensions and cubes.
-This tab let us decide how dimensions are connected to cube.
+After we include new dimension or measure into the cube, it’s very important to connect dimensions and cubes.
+This tab lets us decide how dimensions are connected to cube.

-This tab let us create new calculated members for the cube.
-Calculated members means members whose values will be calculated from other member’s.
+This tab lets us create new calculated members for the cube.
+Calculated members mean members whose values will be calculated from other members.

 - Each partition can be pointing to different data source in short different physical location.